Ahmad Shah Durrani: Encounters with the Qing (1763–1764, 1768–1769)

 Qing sources affirm the Afghans had established Sarimsaq, a child of the Afaqi's who had escaped to Badakhshan, in Kunduz.
-Qianlong was distraught, as another possible revolt could revolve around Sarimsaq, especially after reports of Muslim travelers and funds sent to Sarimsaq arrived.
+Qianlong was distraught, as another possible revolt could revolve around Sarimsaq, especially after reports of Muslim travellers and funds sent to Sarimsaq arrived.
 This news still did not convince Qianlong to act, and he refused to send any negative response to Ahmad Shah at all.
 During this time, Sultan Shah had defeated the Afghan governor and reoccupied his capital.
 Fearing another Afghan invasion, he sent desperate letters to the Qing in winter 1768 to ask for help, claiming Ahmad Shah would invade next year.
 Qianlong rebutted, blaming Sultan Shah for provoking the conflict with the Afghans and affirmed he would only fight the Afghans if they actually invaded Qing territory.
 Sultan Shah wrote a letter to Emin Khoja in response in August 1769, expecting aid as he was a vassal, only to find himself abandoned.
 In December 1769, Sultan Shah wrote another letter accusing Qianlong of failing to uphold his duties.
 Qianlong rebuked him, and stated the Qing would not aid him under any circumstances.

 We have long known that you have previously presented gifts to the Afghans.
 That you now have no more options but to evade the issue just shows that you are paying tribute to the Afghans! […] If you cannot protect your own lands, and wish to submit to the Afghans, then suit yourself! […] If you wish to rely on our armies to serve your enmities and to subjugate your neighboring tribes, then we will under no circumstances provide you with our troops.